schnurrd/ICL-Architectures/README.md

 - Old GPUs with compute capability < 7.0 (e.g. Tesla P100, Titan Xp, Titan X) do not work properly due to Cuda version incompatibilities.
 Please use a newer GPU if possible
 - Multi GPU training currently does not provide the expected predictive performance and is worse than single GPU training
 - Samplers used are very basic and could be improved to better cover the data distribution
+- Look into replacing the Inference wrapper with the prior labs tabpfn implementation

 # Repository (PFNs) explanation